illuminazionetech/Basic-Calculator/README.md

 # Basic-Calculator
 I created a simple calculator in C++.
 It's not because I can't make more complex apps, but because I wanted to have some fun.
-Although it looks like a small app, it's actually a calculator that should work perfectly, at least for basic.
+Although it looks like a small app, it's actually a calculator that should work perfectly, at least for basic calculations.
+I haven't tested more complex equations yet, so feel free to try them out and see how it goes.
+If you want, you can also fork it to improve it or add a graphical interface.